Chung Keng Quee: Larut Wars and Pangkor Treaty

+According to British naval historian C. Northcote Parkinson in his book British Intervention in Malaya, 1867–1877, Clarke decided to summon the Chinese factions to a conference following a meeting on or about 9 January 1874 between Chung and Hai San headmen and (together with John Frederick Adolphus McNair and Samuel Dunlop) who had been sent to meet them at the mouth of the Larut River to persuade them to accept arbitration.

+Over a week from 13 January to 20 January 1874, Clarke convened a conference aboard the Colonial Steamer Pluto anchored off Pangkor island.
+On 20 January, Chung was one of the principal Chinese signatories to the Pangkor Treaty of 1874, which ended the Larut Wars and the disputed succession of the sultanship of Perak.
+Chung and Chin Ah Yam, leaders of the Hai San and Ghee Hin, respectively, were ennobled by the British with the title of Kapitan China (leader of the Chinese community) and the town of Larut was renamed Taiping ("太平" in Chinese, meaning "everlasting peace") as a confirmation of the new state of truce.

+Three days afterwards, Chung was appointed a member of Commission for the Pacification of Larut also comprising Captain S. Dunlop, John Frederick Adolphus McNair, Frank Swettenham, Pickering and Chin Seng Yam, whose terms of reference, among others, was to arrange for an amicable settlement relating to the Larut tin mines.
+The Commissioners after due investigation and deliberation decided to hand the mines in Klian Pauh (Taiping) over to Hai San and the mines in Klian Bharu (Kamunting) to the Ghee Hin.

+Chung and Chin Seng Yam (Chin Ah Yam) having made peace with each other became fast friends, with Chin becoming the godfather of Chung's fourth son, Chung Thye Phin.

 Innovation and leadership

-Chung Keng Quee was the first miner to experiment with hydraulic machinery.
-He was a progressive miner, farsighted and innovative and this together with his close relationship with Sir Hugh Low helped spur on the economic development of the territory.
+Chung was the first miner to experiment with hydraulic machinery.
+He was a progressive miner, farsighted and innovative and this together with his close relationship with Low helped spur on the economic development of the territory.

-In 1878 on a visit to his mines at Larut, Sir William Cleaver Francis Robinson the Governor of the Straits Settlements (1877–1879), was impressed to see a steam pump, installed by the Perak Government at Chung Keng Quee's request on the undertaking that if successful it would be taken over and rented by the mine.
+In 1878 on a visit to his mines at Larut, William Cleaver Francis Robinson the Governor of the Straits Settlements (1877–1879), was impressed to see a steam pump, installed by the Perak Government at Chung's request on the undertaking that if successful it would be taken over and rented by the mine.

-Sir Hugh Low introduced the portable steam pump for draining mines in the protected states in 1878 by first demonstrating its usefulness in Chung Keng Quee's mines.
+Low introduced the portable steam pump for draining mines in the protected states in 1878 by first demonstrating its usefulness in Chung's mines.
 Convinced by the practical results of a real demonstration, owners of large mines in Perak, Selangor and Sungei Ujong soon had similar pumps installed, overcoming the periodic problem of flooding that used to bring work at the mines to a virtual standstill.